 For every organization and brand out there, customer satisfaction is what ultimately makes or breaks a business.
 It has a significant impact on user experience, and it goes to show that users are heard and their concerned are addressed.

 Let’s see where Avast and Malwarebytes stand in terms of customer satisfaction.
 According to a website called Consumer Affairs, Malwarebytes holds a rating of 4-sars out of 5, whereas Avast stands one point behind at 3-stars out of 5.
 The winner of this category is also Malwarebytes.

 The race between Avast and Malwarebytes was neck and neck until the very end.
-However, we can’t deny that there are certain aspects where Malwarebytes emerged a clear winner.
+However, we can’t deny that there are certain aspects where Malwarebytes emerged as a clear winner.
 Malwarebytes took the lead in Customer Satisfaction and Pricing, which tipped off the scales in its favor.
 Its overall ratings are higher than Avast due to its support for up to 10 devices annually, which is something Avast does not support.
-When users go seeking for software, the first two factors they consider are its price and how the company treats its customers, both of which Malwarebytes has earned wins in.
-Malwarebytes offers you a better price point with coverage for up to 10 devices a year, enhanced customer satisfaction, and a user-interface that speaks modernity and class.
+When users go seeking for a software, the first two factors they consider are its price and how the company treats its customers, both of which Malwarebytes has earned wins in.
+Malwarebytes offers you a better price point with coverage for up to 10 devices a year, enhanced customer satisfaction, and a user interface that speaks modernity and class.

 Avast and Malwarebytes were not created to target a specific demographic, and they were created to be used by all individuals of every age and walk of life.
 As can be seen from our detailed comparison of both antivirus softwares, Malwarebytes wins even though Avast stands in the position of a close second.

 - How to Fix Avast Not Opening on Windows?